 ABOUT THE MUSICAL

 SCAR is a full-length, two-act play with a large cast (divided up between the three species).
-The show is intended to be produced in either of two ways: a mixed cast of adults and youth with live music or an all-youth version with recorded accompaniment.
+The show is intended to be produced in either of two ways: a mixed cast of adults and teens with live music or an all-teen version with recorded accompaniment.
 The show is powerful, dramatic, and romantic (and spiced with humor, as well).

 ABOUT THE WRITERS